This course will be delivered virtually via Zoom in two separate 2.5 hour sessions.

 If you have any questions about how this day will run virtually please get in touch with us at firstname.lastname@example.org

-This course will support participants to find out about the key responsibilities, financial obligations and fundraising expectations for Trustees.
+This course will support participants to find out about the key responsibilities, financial obligations, and fundraising expectations for Trustees.
 It is a one-stop shop to equip you with everything you need to know before becoming a charity Trustee.
-The course also supports trained participants to find appropriate roles in arts, culture and heritage organisations via our bespoke and free matching service.

 You will learn:

-• The importance of trustees to the charity sector
+• An overview of governance and the charity sector

 • Governance models and strategic planning